 Writing Prompt: Take a city to which you have been, and set a chase scene there.

-This entry was posted on Sunday, February 19th, 2012 at 5:48 pm and is filed under Alternate History, Guest, Setting.
+This entry was posted on Sunday, February 19th, 2012 at 5:48 pm and is filed under Alternate History, Guest, Season 7, Setting.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.